 His work enabled Bollons to pursue his interests in natural history and Maori culture.
 He always welcomed scientists and scholars aboard his ship and was himself a keen and observant naturalist, carrying a small dredging plant with him for collecting specimens.
 He spoke and wrote Maori fluently and was a friend of the ethnographer Elsdon Best.
 Bollons researched Maori folklore and cultural practices and made a special study of Maori fishing equipment.
 His collection of artefacts remains one of the more significant at the Museum of New Zealand Te Papa Tongarewa.

 John Bollons was a tall, deep-voiced man with a King George V beard and an energetic manner.
 It is said that he never used bad language.
 On one occasion, after avoiding rocks by just inches, he limited his exclamation to 'Holy sailor – we nearly did it that time!'
 In 1928 he was made an ISO.
 The Marine Department extended his retirement age to enable him to oversee the delivery of the Tutanekai's replacement, the Matai.
 Just before leaving for Britain, however, he underwent surgery for a hernia, relapsed and died unexpectedly in Wellington on 18 September 1929.
-He was survived by his wife, Lilian, and by four daughters and three sons.
+He was survived by his wife, Lilian, and by four daughters and four sons.
 Bollons was buried at Bluff, home town of his wife and whose inhabitants had given him refuge 50 years earlier.
 The crew of the Tutanekai erected a plaque to his memory in All Saints' Church, Kilbirnie, which Governor General Sir Charles Fergusson unveiled two months later.